Lane Thomas Player Props: Nationals vs. Cardinals

-On Monday, Lane Thomas (.659 slugging percentage in past 10 games, including two home runs) and the Washington Nationals play the St. Louis Cardinals, whose starting pitcher will be Jack Flaherty.
-First pitch is at 4:05 PM ET.
+On Tuesday, Lane Thomas (hitting .341 in his past 10 games) and the Washington Nationals face the St. Louis Cardinals, whose starting pitcher will be Jordan Montgomery.
+First pitch is at 7:05 PM ET.

-He notched a home run while going 1-for-4 in his most recent game against the Marlins.
+In his previous appearance, he collected two extra-base hits (2-for-4 with two doubles) against the Cardinals.

 Lane Thomas Game Info & Props vs. the Cardinals